Historian | Researcher | Lecturer | Consultant

 Collaborative practice

 Collaboration is central to my research, teaching, and academic leadership.
-I am the Associate Director of the Regional History Centre, and as a collaborative public historian, I have worked in partnership with a range of community groups, heritage organisations, and other external partners, including the National Lottery Heritage (NLHF) funded projects ‘This is Your Bristol Life’ with BCfm, and ‘The Story of Yeovil’ with Yeovil Arts Space.
+As a collaborative public historian, I have worked in partnership with a range of community groups, heritage organisations, and other external partners, including the National Lottery Heritage (NLHF) funded projects ‘This is Your Bristol Life’ with BCfm, and ‘The Story of Yeovil’ with Yeovil Arts Space.